 - Extra virgin olive oil, for cooking the pancetta extra crispy.

-- 4 oz diced pancetta.
+- Pancetta.
 Pancetta is an Italian specialty meat, sold in most grocery stores.
 It typically comes pre-cubed.
 It's a cut of pork belly that is salt-cured rather than smoked, so it has different flavor profile than traditional bacon.

 - Dry white wine or dry vermouth.
 I love to keep a bottle of dry vermouth in the house for recipes that call for white wine- it has a tart, herbaceous quality that's perfect in sauces, soups and stews.
 If using dry white wine, aim for something that isn't too sweet, like a Pinot Grigio or Sauvignon Blanc.